ShadeWilson/bashrc_setup/README.md

 # Setting Up Your .bashrc
 Helpful bash functions that can be pasted into a .bashrc file or run directly on the command line so you can work more efficiently on the cluster and beyond.
 These functions are annotated to be understandable for newcomers.
-Users can more easily customize files to fit their own research needs or delete all comments, run the functions, and not worry about the details.
+Users can customize files to fit their own research needs or delete all comments, run the functions, and not worry about the details.

 **Note:** this repo is currently under development, so not everything is in its final state!
 Please keep this in mind.